 Leadership Team: The DHGP committee members are representative of interested parties across the university, with Ann Zawistoski.
 Associate Director of Research and Instruction for Libraries and Information Services, Tommie Marrinan, Assistant Professor in Computer and Information Sciences, Salvatore Pane, Associate Professor of English, Alexis Easley, Professor of English, Brett Coup, AVP of Academic Technology, and Eric Tornoe, Associate Director of Research and High-Performance Computing.
 This group creates the documents, runs the application process, selects grantees from the applicant pool, and assists the grantees in the execution of their project.
 Heather Shirey, Associate Professor of Art History, served as Faculty Mentor to Theresa Malloy, the grad student winner.

 For questions on the grant, contact Eric Tornoe or anyone on the leadership team!
 And watch for a future STELAR Stream announcement on the spring 2020 in-person learning showcase.

-This post was written by Dan Lamatsch, Senior Engineer for AV Technologies for the St. Thomas E-Learning and Research (STELAR) Center at the University of St. Thomas in St. Paul, Minn.
+This post was written by Eric Tornoe, Associate Director of Research and High-Performance Computing with the St. Thomas E-Learning and Research (STELAR) Center at the University of St. Thomas in St. Paul, Minn.
 To learn more about this topic, please visit our website at www.stthomas.edu/stelar or email us at email@example.com.